poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-But there is a main problem with the `Setter Injection` approach:
+But there is a major problem with the `Setter Injection` approach:

-We are hiding the `ClassB` dependency in `ClassA` because reading the constructor signature we can not identify its dependencies right away, we can write the code in this way causing a `NullPointerException` that only is going to be caught on runtime:
+We are hiding the `ClassB` dependency in `ClassA` because by reading the constructor signature we can not identify its dependencies right away, we can write the code in this way causing a `NullPointerException` that is only going to be caught on runtime:

 ```java
 class Main {